 - Brainstorm the elements that are holding your organization back from success.

-- Decide how to address each of those elements in order to get back on track.
+- Decide how to address each of those elements to get your organization back on track.

 - Carefully monitor your progress and adjust the strategy accordingly.

-Therefore, you craft a plan to assign each team member that you do have an activity that will help achieve these goals.
+Therefore, you craft a plan to assign each team member an activity to help achieve these goals.
 Instead of rapidly trying to expand, you’ll focus on keeping fundraising activities and revenue steady to give you time to hire new staff members at the organization.

 An issues-based nonprofit strategic planning model is a living plan.
 Instead of setting it in stone, you have milestones to check in and make adjustments based on your progress and results.